Chart Color Schemes

 The educational profile of Bells Creek exceeds national averages, with above-average qualification levels and academic performance metrics

-The area's educational profile exceeds the regional average, with university qualification rates at 25.6% among residents aged 15+, compared to Rest of Qld's 20.6%.
+The area's educational profile is notable regionally with university qualification rates of 25.6% among residents aged 15+, surpassing the Rest of Qld average of 20.6%.
 Bachelor degrees are most prevalent at 19.4%, followed by postgraduate qualifications (4.0%) and graduate diplomas (2.2%).
-Vocational credentials are held by 44.6% of residents aged 15+, with advanced diplomas at 13.9% and certificates at 30.7%.
+Vocational credentials are prominent, with 44.6% of residents aged 15+ holding such qualifications – advanced diplomas comprise 13.9% while certificates account for 30.7%.

-Educational participation is high, with 29.2% of residents currently enrolled in formal education, including 8.7% in primary, 6.3% in tertiary, and 6.0% in secondary education.
+Educational participation is high at 29.2%, including 8.7% in primary education, 6.3% in tertiary education, and 6.0% pursuing secondary education.

 Frequently Asked Questions - Education